javed-it/remoteRepo/README.md

 # remoteRepo
-This is my first repository for testing purpose.
+This is my first repository for testing purpose. <br>
-I am trying to learn git and github.
+I am trying to learn git and github. <br>
 Author: Javed-IT